More Conditional Expressions#

 Chained Comparisons Revisited#

-Python’s chained comparisons work with all comparison operators:
+Python’s chained comparisons work with all comparison operators.
+Try it live:

 >>> score = 85